CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/firewall17.png "search gateway")

-1. Under **Add a rule collection** page, enter the below details to enable the web application in Bastion VM:
+1. Under the **Add a rule collection** page, enter the details below to enable the web application in the Bastion VM:

     - Name: **Firewall-rulecollection (1)**
     - Rule Collection type: **Application (2)**